{{tl-dr}}

 - Where are we seeing time overruns?

-It’s simple, effective, and ideal for keeping projects on schedule without getting lost in the weeds.
+It’s simple, effective, and ideal for keeping projects on schedule.

 Timeline Team Timesheet